Xyuandbeyond is reader-supported. When you buy through links on our site, we may earn an affiliate commissionYou can read my privacy policy here.

 Traditional Irish Cookbooks

 A passionate advocate for Irish food Darina Allen is one of Ireland’s most famous chefs.
 Founder of the Ballymaloe School of cookery.
-This edition of her best-selling cookbook contains 300 traditional dishes using Irish local ingredients.
+This edition of her best-selling cookbook contains 400 dishes using Irish local ingredients.
 There are also 100 new recipes and all of Darina’s recipes are enhanced with great tips, historical insights, Irish customs, folklore and legends.

 Choose from Bantry Bay mussels, Dublin Coddle, Kerry apple cakes, traditional fruity barmbrack — the Hallowe’en favourite — Guinness stew, Bailey’s cheesecake and of course the famous Irish Coffee.
 The book also contains related anecdotes, about the recipes, Irish folklore and legends.
 All the recipes include metric, imperial and US measurements.